 If you like 'farm to table,' then pull up a chair to your container garden!
-What a fun way to enjoy the harvest of your labor of love for this tropical!
-The Pineapple plant is part of the Bromeliad family.
+What a fun way to enjoy the harvest of your labor of love for this tropical plant!
+The Pineapple plant is part of the Bromeliad family, which mainly thrive in the tropical Americas.
 This herbaceous perennial has long sword-like leaves growing in a spiral around a central stem.
 Each pineapple plant will produce one flower stalk and, consequently, one pineapple fruit.
 These tropicals can be propagated from four areas of the plant.
 See the notes under propagation to achieve this and enjoy more fruit from this lush plant for years to come.

-Bloom: The pineapple-shaped inflorescence portion of the plant arises from the end of the stem and blooms about two weeks and is reddish-brown in color.
+Bloom: The pineapple-shaped inflorescence portion of the plant arises from the end of the stem and blooms about two weeks.
+It is a stunning display of spiked red and brown points from the center of the plant.
 After the blossoms, the edible fruit begins to set.

 Toxicity Level: This plant can be toxic to pets, cats, and dogs if ingested.
 The immature fruit is poisonous and can cause throat irritation and gastrointestinal upset.